 3. What development platform do you recommend for our mobile app?

-The response you want here is cross-platform development.
+When you’re hiring mobile app developers, the response you want here is cross-platform development.
 If they recommend one platform or the other, ask them why, but be prepared to cut the interview short.
-Read this article to learn why you should always insist on cross-platform solutions.
+An unwillingness to pursue cross-platform development is a major red flag.

 - Tell me why I should (or shouldn’t) go with cross-platform development?